Dynamical formation of multiple quantum droplets in a Bose-Bose mixture

 In Fig.~\ref{fig:fig2} we show the droplet axial size (full width at half maximum, FWHM) extracted from a Gaussian fit of the experimental density profiles, and the measured $^{41}$K atom number, $N_1$, as a function of time for the case reported in Fig.~\ref{fig:fig1} (filled and empty red squares).
 Starting from the breakup time (the vertical dotted line) the density profile is fitted with a double Gaussian function [inset (i) in Fig.~\ref{fig:fig2}(a)] and, thereafter we plot $d+\sum_{j} \delta_j$, with $d$ the distance between the center of the two Gaussian, and $\delta_j$ the half width at the half maximum (HWHM) of the $j$-th droplet.
 The atom number decreases during the dynamics due to the effect of three-body losses [see Fig.~\ref{fig:fig2}(b)] with a decay time that is consistent with our previous estimation of the $K_3$ coefficient \cite{Derrico2019}.
 In Fig.~\ref{fig:fig2} we also report the corresponding observables (filled and empty blue circles) obtained when the dynamics is triggered by linearly ramping $a_{12}$ such that $t_b-t_a=$100~ms, without changing the ramp endpoints.
-This has the two-fold effect of enhancing the atomic losses and decreasing the amplitude oscillation of the droplet size.
+This has the two-fold effect of enhancing the atomic losses and decreasing the oscillation amplitude of the droplet size \footnote{The critical ramping time for the onset of instability depends on $a_{12}$ and $N_1$.
+In the experiment, we have observed that a 25~ms interaction ramp allows to explore the droplets breakup dynamics over a wide range of interactions.}.
 Consequently, the droplet does not reach the critical length for the onset of the instability, and a single density peak [inset (ii) in Fig.~\ref{fig:fig2}(a)] is observed during the evolution.
 The solid lines in Fig.~\ref{fig:fig2}, which qualitatively agree with the experimental data, are the results of GP simulations performed without free parameters including three-body losses, the initial population imbalance, and the effective potentials \cite{supp}.
-Once taking into account the experimental uncertainty on the atom number (shaded areas), we find, that in the case of breaking, the partially separated droplets may merge again in the simulation at later times for low atom numbers.
+Once taking into account the experimental uncertainty on the atom number (shaded areas), we find that, in the case of breaking, the partially separated droplets may merge again in the simulation at later times for low atom numbers.